 • 8.
 The "overnight experiment" pattern changed how we tune

-Inspired by Karpathy's autoresearch, we built a system that lets an AI agent sweep RAG parameters autonomously.
+Inspired by Karpathy's autoresearch, we built a system that lets an AI agent sweep RAG parameters autonomously — we've written up the full approach in AI-Optimised RAG Pipeline: The Overnight Autoresearch Pattern.
 Define the parameter ranges, set a fixed compute budget per experiment, point it at an eval set, and let it run overnight.

 For one client, 24 experiments ran in six hours.
 The winning configuration (512-token chunks, 32-token overlap, 0.7/0.3 dense/sparse weighting) achieved 82% Recall@5 — significantly better than our hand-tuned baseline.
 The agent found parameter interactions we wouldn't have tested manually.